navy machinery repairman - mr rate

 Summary

-Young men and women considering the Navy, and possess a good memory, have manual dexterity, the patience to do detailed work and repetitive tasks should take a long look at the MR rating.
+Those considering the Navy and possessed of manual dexterity, patience, and math skills should take a long look at the MR rating.

 Not only will you have the opportunity to serve your country and see the world, but you will also learn the skills and gain the experience to ensure steady employment for the entirety of your working years.